Trastuzumab emtansine (Kadcyla®)

 Blood clot risk

-If you have sex within the first couple of days of having this drug you need to use a condom.
-This is to protect your partner in case there is any drug in your semen or vaginal fluid.
+If you have sex in the first few days after having treatment, you need to use a condom.
+This is to protect your partner in case there is any of the drug in semen or vaginal fluids.